niebert/eProofDoc/README.md

 ## Installation

-TODO: Describe the installation process
+* Download the [eProofDoc ZIP-file](https://github.com/niebert/eProofDoc/archive/master.zip) and unzip in your Documents folder and rename the folder `eProofDoc`.
+* Download the [PanDoc ZIP-file](https://github.com/niebert/PanDoc/archive/master.zip) and unzip in your Documents folder and rename the folder `PanDoc`.
+* Install [eProofJS](https://github.com/niebert/eProofJS) if you want to create your own e-Proofs as an author (teacher or lecturer in Mathematics).

 ## Usage

-* Download the [ZIP-file](https://github.com/niebert/eProofDoc/archive/master.zip) and unzip in your Documents folder.
-* Install [eProofJS](https://github.com/niebert/eProofJS) if you want to create your own e-Proofs as an author (teacher or lecturer in Mathematics).
-* If you save HTML-files with eProofElectron these files need 4 libraries in the folder `libraries`.
+* Please save HTML-files with eProofElectron these files need 4 libraries in the folder `eProofDoc/libraries`.
 So if you copy e-Proofs to another location on you filesystem or on a webserver please ensure that the exported HTML-file  has the library-folder in the same directory.
+* Install PanDoc-Support Files

 ## Contributing